jjorgewill/solution_ACME/README.md

 # Solution to Payments for company ACME
-he company ACME offers their employees the flexibility to work the hours they want.
+The company ACME offers their employees the flexibility to work the hours they want.
 They will pay for the hours worked based on the day of the week and time of day.
 The goal of this exercise is to calculate the total that the company has to pay an employee, based on the hours they worked and the times during which they worked\

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)